2022 Guide to Student Housing in Seoul

 The price and ease of goshiwons make them one of the best types of student housing in Korea.
 Generally, goshiwons can be found for around 300,000-500,000KRW per month.
 The best part is that you often don’t have to manage any utilities, and they are usually included in the cost.

 Further, goshiwons usually need no deposit money.
-This makes them a great option for many students.
+This makes them an excellent option for many students.
 On top of this, goshiwons in Korea will usually also provide free WiFi to the residents.

 Finding a Goshiwon